id-studiolab/interactive-environments/gemma/readme.md

-This is were the gemma project lives
+This is were the gemma project lives.